'Out of Control'. Feb 2026.

 A net score of 27 goals to 9, NOT in our favour is obviously a pattern beyond set in stone.

-The two worst performances of this away day tour of doom, probably the bookends, both 3-0 defeats to Millwall and obviously last week at Portsmouth.
+The two worst performances of this dozen away days tour of doom, were probably the bookends, both 3-0 defeats to Millwall and obviously last week at Portsmouth.

 And then you are only going one way..

-So the start of February fixtures gives the Albion, its biggest test in decades, as the price of failure is catastrophic, but we are on the flimsiest of foundations.
+So the start of February gives the Albion, its biggest test in decades, but on the flimsiest of foundations.

 Does Eric Ramsay continue to adhere to his entrenched system that clearly is at odds with an underperforming and arguably demotivated group, or does he show the ‘flexibility’ he clearly stated he has a coaching tenet and adjust?

-Before we are out of games, and the result has long gone?
+Before we are out of games, and the result has become a formality?

 The reinforcements in the January window are inexpensive, seemingly throws of the dice, from a barely convincing goalkeeper from first impressions, Max O’Leary, a wing back who may have good attacking intentions, but really struggled defensively, [not helped by a one paced back three], Danny Imray and two new attackers.